aiherder78/mltrainer-exchange/README.md

 "ss -taulpn"

 Edit app.js again and change the value of rethinkdbPort to the port that rethinkDB's docker container port 28015 is mapped to.
+Change the passCode to a random guid - this gives you your own security layer so only you can interact directly with your db from your browser.

 ---------------

 app.js is an Express starter template (I watched Mosh's latest video on the subject) with some rethinkDB methods added on - note that at this time, I still have some work to do on the db connection method before that will work - right now it's blowing up and spitting out a ton of errors into the log when the dbinit route is called.
 After I do that refactoring, I will refactor the database methods into a different module and get rid of the routes directly exposing the database.